Can a salad be a salad without lettuce?

 Wash the veggies and herbs thoroughly, removing any dirt or grit.
 Using a vegetable peeler, gently peel away the outer skin.
 You can discard it, or save it for use in homemade vegetable broth.
 Cut away the stem ends and discard them.

 Carefully grate the carrots with the largest holes on a box grater and place in a large bowl.
+Take a look at our top choices for box graters currently on the market!

 Alternatively, you can use your peeler to create long, thin strips, or use the shredding disk on your food processor.